 In response to student activism, UVM ended the sale of bottled water on its campus in January 2013.
 Research on beverage sales the following semester indicated that as a result of this policy, consumption of beverages with added sugars may have increased during that time frame without the number of single-use containers decreasing.
 It's not easy obtaining and analysing the data, and despite great interest, no followup study has been completed.

 - Free, filtered cold water is now available in all retail dining outlets via fountain beverage machines.

-- UVM Dining has implemented a new healthy beverage standard requiring that at least 50% of beverage offerings contain 40 or fewer calories per 8-ounce serving.
-This standard is stricter than UVM’s existing standard, both in definition and in percentage of compliant beverages.
+- UVM Dining has updated its healthy beverage standard requiring that at least 50% of beverage offerings contain 40 or fewer calories per 8-ounce serving.
+This standard is stricter than UVM’s previous 30% standard, both in definition and in percentage of compliant beverages.

-- UVM Dining has introduced Coca-Cola Freestyle machines — with a free water option— in several retail dining outlets.
-Reusable smart cups, which help cut down on waste, are available for purchase from UVM Dining.
+- UVM Dining has introduced Coca-Cola Freestyle machines — with a free water option— in several retail and residential dining outlets.
+Reusable Freestyle bottles, which help cut down on waste, are available for purchase from UVM Dining.

 Is your water bottle a reflection of you?
-Share a picture of it on Instagram or Twitter with the hashtag #uvmheartswater, and we will send you a new sticker to add to your collection.
+Share a picture of it on Instagram with the tag #uvmheartswater for a chance to be featured on our blog!